 Prior to 1 January 2019, a non-domiciled individual who has been a resident of China for 5 years or less is taxed on income sourced in China only.
-A non-domiciled individual who has been a resident of China for 5 full consecutive years may be taxed on their worldwide income, if he is deemed a tax resident in any of the years thereafter.
+A non-domiciled individual who has been a resident of China for 5 full consecutive years may be taxed on their worldwide income, if they are deemed a tax resident in any of the years thereafter.
 Effective 1 January 2019, the 5‐year tax exemption period has been changed to the 6‐year tax exemption period during which a non‐domiciled individual would not require to pay PRC IIT on non‐PRC sourced income, subject to a put‐on‐record filing with the PRC tax authorities.

 A non-resident non-domiciled individual may be subject to tax on income sourced in China if the individual is unable to meet the conditions required for exemption.

 Employment income is generally treated as Chinese-sourced compensation where the individual performs the services while physically located in China.

 Certain non-resident non-domiciled individuals may be exempt from tax.

 Under domestic legislation, a non-domiciled individual is exempt from the requirements to file and pay tax in China if the individual meets all the following conditions.

 Unless a person is taxed on worldwide income, the types of income on which assignees are generally taxed are employment income, Chinese-sourced income, and gains from taxable Chinese assets (such as real estate).